devtron-labs/devtron/README.md

 # :bulb: Devtron

-Devtron gives you all the features of the system with a complete experience - providing you with CI/CD, Security scanning, GitOps, Access Control and Debugging / Observability from a single web-console.
-Hyperion module is included by default.
+Devtron is a No-Code CI/CD Orchestrator with a complete experience - providing you with CI/CD, Security scanning, GitOps, Access Control and Debugging / Observability from a single web-console.
+Hyperion module is included in Devtron.

 ## :tada: Features
 <br>